elprim-crt/algos1score/README.md

 [2025-08-30 12:34:56] Something happened
 ```

+### Performance Trade-offs

+Buffered logging reduces the number of file writes, which can improve
+performance on busy systems.
+Forwarding to syslog allows the operating system to
+handle log persistence asynchronously.
+However, messages may not appear in
+`debug.log` until the script exits, and they could be lost if the process ends
+abruptly or if the system logger is unavailable.

-Use these timestamps and messages to trace application flow and troubleshoot issues.
+Use these timestamps and messages to trace application flow and troubleshoot
+issues.

 ## License